edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 #### Additional Open Questions

-- *Should consideration be given to allow metrics to be placed in different topics per name?
-If so, we will have to add to the topic name like we do for device name in device services?*
+- Should consideration be given to allow metrics to be placed in different topics per name?
+If so, we will have to add to the topic name like we do for device name in device services?
+    - A future consideration
-- *Should consideration be given to incorporate alternate protocols/standards for metric collection such as https://opentelemetry.io/ or https://github.com/statsd/?*
+- Should consideration be given to incorporate alternate protocols/standards for metric collection such as https://opentelemetry.io/ or https://github.com/statsd/?
-- *Should we provide a standard interface for the function that gets called by a schedule service (internal or external) to fetch and publish the desired metrics at the appointed time?*
-    - *Do we dictate the use of the scheduler service for this or use the internal scheduler approach?*
+    - Go metrics is already a library pulled into all Go services.
+These packages may be used in C side implementations.

 ## Decision

 - Per the Monthly Architect's meeting of 12/13/21 - it was decided to use go-metrics for Go services over creating our own library or using open census.
 C services will either find/pick a package that provides similar functionality to go-metrics or implement internally something providing MVP capability.
 - Use of go-metrics helps avoid too much service bloat since it is already in most Go services.
 - Per the same Monthly Architect's meeting, it as decided to implement metrics in Go services first.
+- Per the Monthly Architect's meeting of 1/24/22 - it was decided not to support a REST API on all services that would provide information on what metrics the service provides and the ability to turn them on / off.
+Instead, the decision was to use `Writable` configuration and allow Consul to be the means to change the configuration (dynamically).
+If an adopter chooses not to use Consul, then the configuration with regard to metrics collection, as with all configuration in this circumstance, would be static.
+If an external API need is requested in the future (such as from an external UI or tool), a REST API may be added.
+See older versions of this PR for ideas on implementation in this case.

 ### Implementation Details for Go
 The go-metrics package offers the following types of metrics collection:

 - Gauges: holds a single integer (int64) value.
     - Example use:  Number of notifications in retry status
     - Operations to update the gauge and get the gauge's value